DINING OWL AWARDS: 2nd – for dates; 5th – for decor

 If I could change one thing: Price (but this is understandable given the location)

-I visited this restaurant as a birthday treat for my partner Owl in early 2013.
+I visited this restaurant as a birthday treat for my dining companion in early 2013.
 We had the dinnertime tasting menu (‘Signature’ menu) for one of the first times ever; we usually stuck to set lunches at that time as we didn’t have that much spare money.
 This was an indulgent and delicious menu and one of the best examples of a 2-Michelin-star restaurant I have visited, so much so that it still stands out for me, over two years later.

 The meal began with “Fines de Claire” oyster tartare, Oscietra caviar, and chilled veloute of white beans from Bearn.
 Quite a full-on first course, not outdone by what followed it: a terrine of duck foie gras from Les Landes confit in mulled Madiran wine, dried fruit chutney, confit citrus, and amaranth leaves.
 Then came the triumphant blue lobster course: black and creamy Carnaroli Acquerello rice, roasted blue lobster, calamari with chorizo and confit tomatoes, lightly bitter jus with parsley and Parmigiano Reggiano emulsion … I’m getting hungry just thinking about it.

 Readers will know that this Owl loves scallops.
-Helene’s pan-roasted hand harvested XXL scallop with Tandorri spices, carrot and confit citrus mousseline, with spring onion reduction with Lampong pepper and fresh coriander, was a thing of beauty in all senses.
+Helene’s pan-roasted hand harvested XXL scallop with tandoori spices, carrot and confit citrus mousseline, with spring onion reduction with Lampong pepper and fresh coriander, was a thing of beauty in all senses.
 Next came a pave of line-caught seabass cooked “a la nacre”, with mashed potatoes with black truffle from Perigord, mizuna, and gravy sauce with sweet onions from Cevennes … mmm.
 The meat courses were finished off by a roasted breast of pigeon from Racan flambéed “au capuchin”, with textures of different cabbages and roasting jus with mustard from Charroux.
 Pigeon is another of those foods that Michelin restaurants revel in making great – who would have thought the humble pigeon could taste so good?

 This Owl, despite being a foodie, is not a big fan of cheese.
 Given the choice, I’ll always have a sorbet course instead.
-However, the matured fine seasonal cheese from Herve Mons that were served between the mains and desserts were pretty tasty even to me.
+However, the matured fine seasonal cheeses from Herve Mons that were served between the mains and desserts were pretty tasty even to me.
 The desserts were a gorgeous way to end the meal: a golden apple compote, almond clafoutis sponge biscuit, green apple sorbet and tonka bean cream, followed by Carupano chocolate cream and spicy sponge, home-made ginger bread, and hot chocolate sauce flavoured with candied zest.